Tsuyunoten Shrine - Ohatsu Tenjin in Osaka

 Facts & Figures

 The Tsuyunoten Shrine (Ohatsu Tenjin Shrine) is called the protector or guardian shrine of the Umeda and Sonezaki areas.
 People believe that the shrine has the power to give success in business, traffic safety and to make relationships stronger.
-Best Ryokans in Osaka Explore Ryokans in Osaka >
+Best Ryokans in Osaka Experience the Ultimate Japanese Hospitality at a Osaka Ryokan.

 In 1703 a double suicide happened at the site.
 Two young people, Tokubei an assistant manager and Ohatsua a courtesan, were deeply in love, a secret love, but the forces were against them.
 Monzaemon Chikamatsu wrote a famous Bunraku puppet play (Sonezaki Shinju) about this tragedy.
 The Tsuyunoten Shrine became a symbol of everlasting love.